-- For example, if I would pay £0.70 for a piece of cake, then we can say the utility is £0.70
+- For example, if I would pay £0.70 for a piece of cake, then we can say the utility is at least £0.70

-- If a piece of cake cost 70p, it would make sense to consume 2 pieces.
+- In the above example, if a piece of cake cost 70p, it would make sense to consume 2 pieces.

-- The first piece gives 100p of utility > than the price of 70p.
+- The first piece gives 100p of utility – which is greater than the price of 70p.